 You should buy a gaming laptop even if you don’t game because it has powerful hardware perfectly suited for any purpose and lasts longer than regular laptops.
-However, it is also more expensive, so if you need basic functionality for everyday needs, buying a gaming laptop isn’t worth it.
+However, it is also more expensive, so buying one isn’t worth buying basic functionality for everyday needs.

 In this article, I will discuss how gaming laptops can be used for purposes other than gaming and their main advantages and disadvantages.